-I read one book of Paul Brunton on Spiritual Discovery of India.
+I read one book by Paul Brunton on the Spiritual Discovery of India.
 This author met so many great masters in India.
-None of them are alive now, however those masters have left a rich heritage behind them.
+None of them are alive now, however, those masters have left a rich heritage behind them.

 “When the hearts are apart words are needed to communicate.
 When hearts are together no words are needed.
 Words create differences and distances.
 Silence binds and brings harmony.
 Silence in its purest form is one’s own self.
 It is the feeling of God within.
 Silence is meditation.
 Silence is energy without words, without mind.
 In it, it helps us to find answers to our questions and paths to our destination.

 God does not speak and He communicates with all, all the time.
-It is not the words, but feeling.
+It is not the words but feeling.
 Whether it be of liking, of loving, of appreciating, of understanding that is what matters.
-Feeling can vibrate and reach others without having to utter a single word.
+The feeling can vibrate and reach others without having to utter a single word.
 As the unspoken has greater power than the spoken.”

 On his tomb the following is inscribed: